ReshmaManoharan/ReleaseNoteGenerator/README.md

 - export GEMINI_API_KEY="YOUR KEY"
 - pip install -r requirements.txt
 - python release_notes_generator.py
 - Check the confluence for your new release notes.
+[Sample ReleaseNotes](https://confluence-use.atlassian.net/l/cp/WSVdMpaP)
 - To re-run for another repo or list of repo.
 Update the variable **repos** in file release_notes_generator.py

 ## Tech Stack